CacaYusef/CacaYusef/README.md

 Hey there 👋

-I'm CacaYusef, a economist and data analyst based in Brazil.
+I'm CacaYusef, an economist and data analyst based in Brazil.

 I try to process and figure out info about any database that i provide myself w/